drweb86/butil/help/Other/Logging.md

 Logs can be produced in 2 modes: in html file log and console application.

 # Logs Location
-Logs are stored in folder '%userprofile%\Application Data\BUtil-x.x\Logs'.
+Logs are stored in folder '%appdata%\Butil\Logs\v1'.
 You can override logs location in Configurator in logging tab.
 Backup Wizard program stores logs in logs folder too.